 Interest following a judgment (unique interest rate)

-This highly sophisticated module offers a unique tool to easily collect judgment awards when prejudgment interest is already computed and/or court fees included in the amount due to the plaintiff.
+This highly sophisticated module offers a unique tool to easily collect judgment awards when Prejudgment interest is already computed and/or Court fees are included in the amount due to the plaintiff.

-Calculations can be done using simple or compound interest.
+Calculations can be done using Simple or Compound (or capitalized) interest.

 Example:

-• We compute and if the defendant pays according to schedule, 47 payments will be required to refund the judgment award that includes postjudgment simple interest; court fees (no interest) and prejudgment interest (no interest)
+- Press on Compute and if the defendant pays according to schedule, 47 payments will be required to refund the judgment award that includes Post judgment simple interest; Court fees (no interest) and Pre judgment interest (no interest)

-• Various events included and updated over time: missed payments, partial payments, returned checks, fees (no interest) new Court fees ($1000)(see Line Status that reflects what is charged and when and the Comments column in the schedule)
+- Various events are included and updated over time: missed payments, partial payments, returned checks, fees (no interest) new Court fees ($1000)(see Line Status that reflects what is charged and when, and the Comments column in the schedule)

-• Starting 03/01/2010, we decide to recompute the equal payments to repay the total amount owed in 38 months.
+- Starting 04/01/2023, we decide to recompute the equal payments to repay the total amount owed in 38 months.
+Highlight the lines, right click of the mouse (or Actions) and Payments > Payments Adjusted for Balance = X, where X= 0.

 Margill can include just about any repayment scenario however complex!